Social justice campaigner Fr Tony Coote has died aged 55

 The late Fr Tony Coote.
 Photograph: Dave Meehan

-Social justice campaigner Fr Tony Coote died aged 55 on Tuesday following a diagnosis of motor neuron disease more than a year ago.
+Social justice campaigner Fr Tony Coote died aged 55 on Tuesday following a diagnosis of motor neurone disease more than a year ago.

 Fr Coote, who was administrator of Mount Merrion and Kilmacud parishes in south Co Dublin, was a hugely popular figure with parishioners and the wider communities in which he served.